thiagoblima/stores/README.md

 ### MEANStack Angular 4 REST API Web Service boilerplate
 The app's structure is based on an **SPA** (Single Page Architecture).

-## Back-end fexample of Node.JS, MongoDB, with JWT authentication
+## Back-end: Node.JS, MongoDB and Moongose with JWT authentication

 #### First you gotta edit the mongoDB database string in /config/database.js